-Acceptable estimates must total to no more than $\pm$ 5 % of the overall rating greenhouse gas emissions or water consumption, as calculated when using the NABERS rating input form.
+Acceptable estimates must total to no more than ± 5 % of the overall rating greenhouse gas emissions or water consumption, as calculated when using the NABERS rating input form.
 Where they are greater than 5 %, the building cannot be rated until sufficient acceptable data and/or acceptable estimates have been obtained.

-Refer to Section B.5 for more information.
+See Section B.5 for more information.